jonowens/FinTechCaseStudy-JPMC/README.md

     - Other major institutions are realizing the potential of blockchain and value-backed digital currency in testing by J.P.
 Morgan and are beginning a move to explore the technology for their own benefits.

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?
+    - Metrics measuring success:
+        - Profit and Loss
+        - Asset value (growth or reduction)
+        - Liquidity risk
+        - Default risk
+    - Performance:
+        - It is too early to tell as JPM Coin is still in a testing phase.

-* How is your company performing relative to competitors in the same domain?
+* How is your company (project) performing relative to competitors in the same domain?
+    -

 ---